 How to get a Title Loan with the Check Engine Light On

-To get a title loan with the check engine light on it will help to know the reason for the light.
-If not, then provide supporting information with the application.
+To get a title loan with the check engine light on provide the reason for the light with the application.
+Additionally, include any supporting information.
 This includes pictures of the vehicle and if possible any maintenance records.

 The purpose is to provide the lender with enough information to accurately appraise the vehicle, even with the check engine light on.
 Then, once approved, simply complete the title loan process just like any other title loan.

-Having a check engine light on does not mean you cannot get a title loan.
-As discussed, check engine lights can be on for a wide range of reasons and some very simple such as not tightening your gas cap to something more serious.
+Can you get a title loan with a check engine light on?
+Yes, as discussed, check engine lights can be on for a wide range of reasons.
+These can range from very simple such as not tightening your gas cap to something more serious.
 It is worth the time to figure our why the light is on, and, if possible, correct the fault that caused the light to turn on.
+This may mean getting a car repair done.